RehabAbotalep/RehabAbotalep.github.io/_posts/2024-06-25-add-to-teams-channel-by-tag.md

 ---
 layout: post
-title:  "Adding Members to Microsoft Teams Channels by Tag Using PowerShell"
+title:  "PowerShell Script: Adding Members to MS Teams private Channels by Tag"
-date:   2024-06-25 06:00:05 +0100
+date:   2024-06-25 01:00:05 +0100
 tags: [azure, ms-teams, powershell-script, productivity]
 ---

 ## Overview

 I was working on a real use case scenario to add a large list of users to multiple private channels in MS Teams.
-The first option that came to my mind was adding them manually by adding each user to each channel, but after some thought, I asked myself some questions:
+The first option that came to my mind was adding them manually by adding each user to each channel, but after some thought, I asked myself these questions:

 1. Doing it manually will be time-consuming?
 The answer was "yes" as it's a large list and it involves not just one channel but several channels.
 2. Is this a repetitive task?
 The answer was yes as new members are constantly joining our team.
 Additionally, if we create a new channel and want to add these members to the newly created one we will have to repeat the process.